mbalsara/crm/docs/DOMAIN_ENRICHMENT_OPTIONS.md

 **Cons**:
 - Requires domain → company name mapping (not direct)
-- May not have all companies
+- May not have all customers
 - More complex to use

 ---